join the helix — apply to become a helixer

 when does it all start?

-All Helix participants need to be in Los Angeles to begin the program on Friday, July 5, 2013.
+All Helix participants need to be in Los Angeles to begin the program the first week of July.
 The group leaves for Eastern Europe the following week for a 15-day journey.

 how much does all of this cost?